SerialNo25/TheSpatialLooper/README.md

 > - The field referenceObjectName for each loop source requires a valid corresponding .referenceobject file in the ObjectTrackingReferences group of the app.
 You can create your own referenceobjects from 3D models using Apple CreateML.
 Please consult the official guide for this process.
 > - The field trackID starts indexing at 0.
 > - A track ID needs to be within the bounding box that is configured for the live session in both the remote script and the Vision Pro app.
 By default, tracks 1-5 (ID: 0-4) are supported.
+> - OPTIONAL: If hand position logging is desired, enable the logging feature in GlobalConfig and set the sample rate
 3. Sign and deploy the app on a supported device.

 #### Ableton Live Remote Script